Filling out Forms

 In some contexts, you may want to fill in different values in different browsers for the same QuickFill.
 For example, you might want to test your site by loggin in with multiple browsers, each with a different username/password combination.

-That’s why in Ghostlab 2.0.10, we’ve introduced Quickfill datasets.
-This allows you to define various sets of data which you can then use on your clients via the Quickfill feature.
+That’s why in Ghostlab 2.0.10, we’ve introduced Round-robin data (formerly called Quickfill data).
+This allows you to define various sets of data which you can then use on your clients via special shortcuts.
 It can for example be used to define a set of login data for a site and then use that to log in different clients with different accounts.

 Step 1 – Define your data